thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Increased price of AA Emplacement (1200->1750) due to it's potential huge firepower
 - Enemy AI Skillcap Aiming Speed paremeter fix
 - Removed ability to move Arms Dealer Store to rebel HQ (never worked properly)
+- Added forced game ending when both CUP Units/Vehicles/Weapons and RHS turned on simultaneosly (since it is not supported mode that leads to a lot of errors and incosistent experience)
+- Removed unused code from (leads to slight mission file size reduction)

 ### 1.4
 - New mission types: Prevent Artillery Strike, Ambush Officer, Kill Collaborationist, Seize Airdrop, Rescue Smugglers